mitchgill16/AFL_Data/README.md

 # AFL_Data

-Read about the project here: Under Construction.
+Read about the project here: https://mitchgill16.github.io/AFL_Data/

 How to run the project.